-Kate Delehunt is the new Education Specialist for Friends of the Kaw.
+Kate Delehunt is the Education Specialist for Friends of the Kaw and can be reached at firstname.lastname@example.org.
 She was born and raised in Kentucky where she earned a masters degree in Elementary Education and taught for 4 years before moving to Evansville, Indiana.
 Kate taught math and science in Evansville for 4 years and then she and her family moved to Kansas City where she taught in both parochial and public schools.
 Kate also spent 9 years developing and implementing water quality education programs to students all over the KC metro area before coming to Friends of the Kaw.
 Her husband, Joe, just recently retired from Rockhurst High School where he was a teacher and administrator for 28 years.
 Joe and Kate have two grown children who live in the KC area.
 Kate loves to hike, camp, and bike, but she especially loves to take students to creeks and streams to experience the wonders of nature and water!